ib-irene/J296_final/Maternal_Mortality.md

 All and all, state Departments of Health and the CDC have seating on their desk evidences of why women are dying.
 It’s just a matter of putting the recommendations committees of expert write in action.

+## Data analysis process

+This is the result of a year-long investigative project analyzing the Maternal Mortality Review Committe reports of the 39 states that receive funding from the Centers for Disease Control and Prevention.
+The funding comes through the [ERASE program as of 2023] (https://www.cdc.gov/reproductivehealth/maternal-mortality/erase-mm/index.html)Enhancing Reviews and Surveillance to Eliminate Maternal Mortality.

+Additionally, I conducting dozens of interviews with recently pregnant women and families, OB-GYN doctors, nurses and midwives, public health experts, and lawmakers, to better understand why no one is preventing women from dying.

+I read over 1,700 pages worth of MMRC reports of all 39 states and put together this spreadsheet that main indicators of maternal mortality (pregnancy-related deaths and pregnancy-associated deaths) as well as most repeated recommendations to prevent deaths.

+For each "leading cause of death", "Yes" means that the cause of death is explicited and "no mention" when it didn't appear – but it couldn't be assumed that it was not a leading cause of death, since some of those reports were brief and didn't get into much analytical detail.

+The resulting maps illustrate the available information that neither the states nor CDC are acting upon to end maternal mortality.